Social-Developers-Club/localhorst-frontend/README.md

 `docker build -t supportforlocalhorst/localhorst-frontend .`

 ### Note!
-To run the whole application and to use all the frontend features all the related backends(see below) need to be deployed.
-Also the `apiUrl` in the [RecommendationService](/app/src/app/services/recommendation.service.ts) needs to be changed accordingly.
+To run the whole application locally and to use all features all the related backends(see below) need to be deployed.
+Also the `apiUrl` in the [RecommendationService](/app/src/app/services/recommendation.service.ts), which is used to access the chatbot backend, needs to be changed accordingly.

 Also you can find the Docker image in [DockerHub](https://hub.docker.com/repository/docker/supportforlocalhorst/localhorst-frontend).